Kenesary24/Final_web_project/README.md

 Open up **index.html** in the browser

 ## Attention
-Due to the large volume of the image files, only a portion was uploaded, and if some images don't load when the site is launched, that's fine.
+Due to the large number of image files, only a portion of them have been uploaded, and it is normal for some images not to load when the website is launched.
+Additionally, due to my inexperience, the website may experience unexpected errors, so please be understanding.